 Promain’s Heritage Projects

 Promain have worked for many years with societies that help preserve the wonderful heritage of Great Britain.
 We regularly support classic railways with technical advice on paint coatings and preparation.
 The Electric Railway Company (see previous Blog), were looking for a coating for the roofs of their carriages that were leaking and following a discussion a paint system was produced using Rustoleum Noxyde a 400% elastomeric water based paint that was easy to apply and will offer many years of protection from the elements.

-The current specification for railway carriages on new rolling stock is a very similar product to Noxyde a product called Scotchkote Polynox 136 formally Thortex Poly-Nox again this is a single pack water based, acrylic, anti corrosive coating designed to provide ultra long term protection along with decorative elements to structural steel surfaces produced by 3M.
+Therefore, the current specification for railway carriages on new rolling stock is a very similar product to Noxyde.
+It is a product called Scotchkote Polynox 136 formally Thortex Poly-Nox.
+Again this is a single pack water based, acrylic, anti corrosive coating.
+In conclusion, it is designed to provide ultra long term protection.
+Finally, it is produced by 3M.